woile/woile.github.io/content/blog/agenix.md

 ## Key Management

 This is the simplest part.
 Internally, [agenix] uses [age] to encrypt and decrypt secrets.
 I've written [a primer on age](./a-primer-on-age-encryption).
-Not only you can set multiple recipients, but you can use SSH keys for encryption/decryption.
+Not only you can set multiple recipients, but you can also use SSH keys for encryption/decryption.

 When the `openssh` module is enabled in NixOS, it **automatically creates some SSH key pairs on the host machine** under `/etc/ssh/`.
 We can leverage the SSH keys to encrypt/decrypt secrets for a given host.
-The recommended one being `/etc/ssh/ssh_host_ed25519_key`.
+The recommended key is `/etc/ssh/ssh_host_ed25519_key`.

 And for redundancy, you can create a main key, used on all secrets.

-So the idea is, to **let each host, decrypt the secrets they need, using the SSH key, that they already hold.
+So the idea is, to **let each host decrypt the secrets they need using the SSH key that they already hold.
-And use the "main keys", for redundancy**, in case any of the host changes.
+And use the "main keys" for redundancy**, in case any of the host changes.
 For example, if you recreate a VM, the SSH key will change, and you wouldn't have access to the encrypted secrets without a main key.

 ```d2